 Although the inside of Nomad Lounge is more than comfy, we highly recommend grabbing one of the tables on the balcony.
 Facing the wooded area leading to Pandora, it’s a great spot to sit back, unwind, and have a drink away from the crowds after a long day of exploring.

 Best Themed Bar at a Resort: Trader Sam’s Grog Grotto

-Unfortunately, Trader Sam’s is currently closed due to the pandemic.
-When it is open, however, it is incredibly popular.
-So, try to plan ahead of time or be prepared to wait awhile.
+As you might imagine, Trader Sam’s is incredibly popular.
+So, try to plan ahead of time or be prepared to wait a while.

 Honorable Mention – Best Themed Bar at a Resort: Enchanted Rose

 Over at Disney’s Grand Floridian Resort, there is definitely something there that wasn’t there before (sorry, we couldn’t resist the play on the Something There lyrics).
 Enchanted Rose – what was once Mizner’s Lounge now newishly reimagined with the live-action Beauty and the Beast as inspiration – is a transporting and elegant escape after a long Disney day.
 Guests can unwind in one of four rooms, each themed around a different part of Belle’s world including the library and garden.

 The sophisticated vibe continues over to the menu, with elevated bar foods and an impressively long cocktail selection including floral-inspired sips like a Lavender Fog with gin, crème de violette, and English Breakfast Tea or the Island Rose with vodka and rose water.